 Main accused in Nankana Sahib vandalism held in Pakistan

-The main accused in the recent incident of vandalism at Gurdwara Nankana Sahib in Pakistan has been arrested and charged with anti-terrorism act, a top official said on Monday.
+The main accused in the recent incident of vandalism at Gurdwara Nankana Sahib in Pakistan's Punjab province has been arrested and charged with a non-bailable section of the stringent anti-terrorism act, a top official said on Monday.
 Gurdwara Nankana Sahib, also known as Gurdwara Janam Asthan, is a site near Lahore where the first Guru of Sikhs, Guru Nanak, was born.

 According to media reports, a violent mob had attacked the Gurdwara and pelted it with stones on Friday.
 A team of police had to intervene briskly to control the situation.
 The accused, identified as Imran, was arrested on Sunday for his role in the incident, Geo News reported.